MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 A2.
 The collaborator totals include the number of external (or other internal) people with whom the measured employees have collaborated at least one time during the selected period.

 > [!Note]
-> The totals included in the [Summary header](../use/explore-metrics-external-collaboration.md#summary-header) on the External collaboration page do not change with any filter applied in Page settings.
+> The totals included in the [Summary header](../use/explore-metrics-external-collaboration.md#summary-header) on the External collaboration page do not change with any filter applied in [Page settings](chart-types.md#page-settings-and-filters).
 For details, see [External collaboration](../use/explore-metrics-external-collaboration.md).
+For more details about measured employees, see [Office 365 data](office-365-data.md).

 ##### Q3.
 Why doesn't the email or meeting trend line extend back for the entire historical 13-month period (or for the custom time period I set)?